tonyallan/python3-experiments/caddy-server-auth/README.md

 ### `forward_auth`

 The first part uses the route `/auth/check` to authenticate each request to the proxies that follow.
-The `GET` method is used so the body (if present) is not consumed.
+The `GET` method is used so the body (if present) is not consumed. `/auth/check` is the verification endpoint.

 1. `forward_auth` forwards all requests to `/auth/check`.
 1. The `X-User` header contains some information about the authenticated user.